 Marty finding the hidden camera in his bedroom:

-Marty: I must be on some reality show...(grins for a moment before dropping it and realizing)...my parents are gonna think I'm such a burnout.
+Marty: I'm on a reality TV show...(grins for a moment before dropping it and realizing)...my parents are gonna think I'm such a burnout.

 During the climactic monster rampage, a zombie clearly grabs an employee and throws him over the railing into the waiting jaws of the giant snake.
 This one scene, coupled with the lack of even a hint of conflict among the monsters themselves forces us to conclude that they're all friends.
 A million and one mental images follow.